 If you choose to use an HSA and HDHP then you really need to be able to save a fair amount of money in the HSA.
 So how can you mitigate this risk?
 All consumers, but HDHP participants and HSA users in particular, would benefit from greater transparency regarding healthcare costs.
 Let's say you want to sign up for the HSA but have no idea what healthcare ACTUALLY costs - you're not alone.
 Healthcare Bluebook is a company seeking to bring greater transparency around healthcare costs to consumers.
 You can use their consumer search option to get an idea of what a doctor's visit "should" cost in your area.

 As an example, if you need to take your child to the doctor because you suspect they have strep throat (in the Richmond, VA area) you could expect to pay about $138.
-Amy Moore, Senior Vice President at Healthcare Bluebook, has this advice for parents: "Doctor visits don’t vary much, but where your doctor sends you for tests or follow-up care can vary greatly depending on where you go.
+Amy Moore, former Senior Vice President at Healthcare Bluebook, has this advice for parents: "Doctor visits don’t vary much, but where your doctor sends you for tests or follow-up care can vary greatly depending on where you go.
 You can save $100's or even $1000's just by shopping and becoming a smart healthcare consumer."

 The Ideal Way to Use an HSA